10 Reasons to Visit Pittsburgh in April – Spring is Here

 After, end your ride at one of the many area breweries near bike trails for a post-ride brew.

-Events include various beer specials at area breweries, a sensory panel and brewery tour at Cinderlands, an Imperial Brunch with Dancing Gnome at Piper's Pub, a Pedal Pale Ale Keg Ridge, $4.12 drafts at ACB on 4/12, Archer's Birfday at Eleventh Hour Brewing, and so much more.
+Past events have included various beer specials at area breweries, a sensory panel and brewery tour at Cinderlands, an Imperial Brunch with Dancing Gnome at Piper's Pub, a Pedal Pale Ale Keg Ridge, $4.12 drafts at ACB on 4/12, Archer's Birfday at Eleventh Hour Brewing, and so much more.
+In 2026, we expect many of these to return when the lineup is fully announced!

 Art All Night